bremea/tinfoil-archive/README.md

 # Tinfoil
 [![](https://dcbadge.vercel.app/api/server/CXhCTscDfc)](https://discord.gg/CXhCTscDfc)

+### ⚠️ Hey!
+Tinfoil is in <ins>alpha</ins>.
+This means that not all of the Discord API is currently supported.
+It is recommended against using Tinfoil currently, as breaking changes are frequent.

+## About
 Tinfoil is a small and lightweight wrapper for Discord's REST and Gateway API, written in Typescript and designed with scalability in mind.
 It leaves a lot of stuff up to the user, allowing for more fine-tuned control over how your bot interacts with the API.
 It is best to think of Tinfoil more like a general utilities library for working with Discord's API, rather than a feature-complete library such as [discord.js](https://discord.js.org).

 This was originally built for internal use at [combobot](https://discord.gg/J3rYDmbjU4), and currently powers our Gateway proxy.